timescale/docs/self-hosted/multinode-timescaledb/multinode-config.md

 ### `max_prepared_transactions`

-If not already set, ensure that `max_prepared_transactions` is a non-zero value on all data nodes.
-We recommend setting it to `150` as a starting point.
+If not already set, ensure that `max_prepared_transactions` is a non-zero value on all data nodes is set to `150` as a starting point.

 ### `enable_partitionwise_aggregate`